gboeing/osmnx/README.md

 OSMnx lets you download street network data and build topologically-corrected street networks, project to UTM and plot the networks, and save the street network as SVGs, GraphML files, or shapefiles for later use.
 The street networks are directed and preserve one-way directionality.
+API responses are cached locally so OSMnx doesn't have to request the same data from the API multiple times, saving bandwidth and increasing speed.

 For a more in-depth demonstration of creating street networks, see [this notebook](examples/03-example-osm-place-network.ipynb).